Contents

 Generative AI is extending beyond text-based content to include video and audio production.
 Synthesia and Pictory are examples of such tools that can create AI-generated videos from text inputs only, thereby making the creation of quality video content easily accessible to marketers without the requirement for expensive cameras and professional actors.

-Benefits of AI-Generated Video Content
+The AI-Generated Video Content Advantages

 Product Design and Customization